 5. Pickpocketing In Paris

+How common is pickpocketing in Paris?
+Very.
 I have recently heard of so many people being pickpocketed in Paris.
-And every story is about a Parisian that has suffered Paris scams, in their home city.
-They’ve lost their cell phones, computers, earbuds on the Métro and/ or a package at a café.
+Every story is about a Parisian who has suffered Paris scams in their home city.
+They’ve lost cell phones, computers, earbuds on the Métro, or a package at a café.
 At a café the other day, the waiter came around and warned everyone to watch their bags and wallets.
 Pickpocketing is alive and well in Paris.

 Like any big city, Paris’s streets can be very crowded.
 I am comfortable walking through Paris with my backpack or a purse that is zipped tight.
 I know my wallet is in the depths, inaccessible to light fingers.
 But walking by Notre Dame, the Parisian I was walking with insisted I wear my backpack on the front.
 If that doesn’t say it all.